atolcd/alfresco-zip-and-download/README.md

-"Download as ZIP" Share action
+"Download as ZIP" action for Alfresco Share
 ================================

 This extension allows you to add "Download as ZIP" action in Alfresco Share Document Library web tier (available in both Document Library site and repository).